-Austraclear does not assume any financial risks by virtue of its links to other FMIs.
+Austraclear does not assume any direct financial risks from its links to other FMIs.

 17.2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the securities settlement facility and other FMIs involved in the link.